draftverify/draftverify.com/docs/standard-v1.md

 This Standard applies to:

-- Draft systems serving beverages that are **non-alcoholic by legal definition** in their jurisdiction (e.g. ≤ 0.5% ABV where applicable)
+- Draft systems serving beverages that are **non-alcoholic by legal definition** in their jurisdiction
 - Mixed draft environments where NA and alcoholic products coexist
-- Dedicated NA draft systems where differentiation and verification still provide value
+- Dedicated NA draft systems where identity, separation, and traceability still provide value
 - Breweries, distributors, and venues that choose to adopt the DraftVerify system

 It covers: